Skip to main content

 To Register:

-Book your spot in the program with a deposit of $299 +tax no later than June 15.
-The deposit is used to reserve your spot and will be applied to your ticket order once you have booked the school matinée for your students.
-To receive guaranteed bus funding, register by May 15.
+Book your spot in the program with a deposit ($299 I $279 Early Bird) no later than July 17.
+The deposit is used to reserve your spot and will be applied to your ticket order once you have booked the school matinee for your students.
+If you do not book a field trip for your students, the deposit will be applied as an auditing fee for your professional learning and previewing performances in August.

 BOOK NOW